Barry B. Hughes, Ph.D., Director

 - Ph.D.
 University of Denver, Josef Korbel School of International Studies, 2012

-Dr. Moyer is the Associate Director of the Frederick S. Pardee Center for International Futures at the Josef Korbel School of International Studies at the University of Denver.
-His research focus is on measuring and modeling international relations theory.
-His dissertation explored trends and pressures related to international conflict (global power transition, climate change, demographic shifts, state failure and peak oil) by formalizing assumptions and building scenarios within the International Futures (IFs) model.
-His work on the forthcoming (2013) Patterns of Potential Human Progress (PPHP) volume—focusing on governance—drives his academic work exploring the future of domestic conflict and stability.
-Jonathan also retains an interest in event data models of instability, and co-created the news-aggregating site BuzzChurn.
+Jonathan D. Moyer is the Associate Director of the Frederick S. Pardee Center for International Futures and a Research Fellow at the Josef Korbel School of International Studies at the University of Denver.
+His research focuses on measuring and modeling international relations theory.
+His dissertation analyzed trends and pressures driving international conflict (global power transition, climate change, demographic shifts, state failure, and peak oil) by formalizing assumptions and building scenarios within the International Futures (IFs) model.
+While his research focuses on international relations theory, Jonathan also has published on the following topics: domestic governance and national stability, infrastructure, environmental constraints on human development, malaria, education, ethics and trade, traffic fatalities, and agricultural development.

 Contact Info: University of Denver, Denver, Colorado 80208